Opened 7 years ago

 A final note.
 To attain the result described in this comment I had also to file a ticket to Dassault Systèmes, since had found three issues with functions outputting matrixes made of complex numbers in Dymola, that after a year were solved.

-comment:27 Changed 4 years ago by casella
+comment:27 by Francesco Casella, 4 years ago

 @ceraolo, could you post one such function for us to see?
 I am wondering if you really need functions, or if you could do the same with an initial algorithm.

-comment:28 Changed 4 years ago by ceraolo
+comment:28 by massimo ceraolo, 4 years ago

 I enclose here one example.
 In case of need, I can privately share the whole package with you, along with the paper that describes its usage and usefulness.